opengauss-mirror/openGauss-server/README.md

    > 3. On the **ARMv8.1** platform or a later version (for example, Kunpeng 920), **-D__ARM_LSE** needs to be added to **CFLAGS**.
    > 4. If **binarylibs** is moved to **openGauss-server** or a soft link to **binarylibs** is created in **openGauss-server**, you do not need to specify the **--3rd** parameter.
 However, if you do so, please note that the file is easy to be deleted by the `git clean` command.
    > 5. To build with mysql_fdw, add **--enable-mysql-fdw** when configure.
 Note that before build mysql_fdw, MariaDB's C client library is needed.
+   > 6. To build with oracle_fdw, add **--enable-oracle-fdw** when configure.
+Note that before build oracle_fdw, Oracle's C client library is needed.

 4. Run the following commands to compile openGauss: